Cherilyn Mackrory: Political career

 Mackory was elected as a Conservative councillor on Cornwall Council for the ward of St Mewan in May 2017.

 In November 2019, upon the confirmation of a general election by Parliament, Mackory was selected to stand for the Conservative Party in the constituency of Truro and Falmouth.
 This was after the incumbent Member of Parliament, Sarah Newton, announced that she would not be standing for re-election.
 In December, Mackrory was elected as seat's Member of Parliament with a majority of 4,561 and a 46% share of the vote.

+In 2020, Cherilyn was appointed to the Environmental Audit Select Committee and remained an active member until the 2024 general election.

 In January 2021, Mackrory was appointed as a substitute member of the Parliamentary Assembly of the Council of Europe.

-In March 2022, Mackrory was elected as the Chairman of the Department for Levelling-Up, Housing and Communities 1922 Backbench Policy Committee.
+In March 2022, Mackrory was elected as the Chairman of the Department for Levelling-Up, Housing and Communities 1922 Backbench Policy Committee..
+She also chaired the APPGs for Critical Minerals as well as Baby Loss.
+She helped to introduce the Pregnancy Loss Certificate in 2024.

 In June 2022, Mackrory was appointed as Parliamentary Private Secretary for the Ministry of Justice ministers Mike Wood and Julie Marson.
+She then served as PPS to FCDO for two years, under James Cleverly and David Cameron.

-In the 2024 United Kingdom general election, she was unseated by Labour candidate Jayne Kirkham.
+In the 2024 general election, she was unseated by Labour candidate Jayne Kirkham.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Mackrory has worked as Managing Director for beauty company Made for Life Organics.